 - Cayenne pepper: Provides medium heat.
 This one is optional depending on your preferences!

-How to Use this Rib Dry Rub Recipe
+Using This Rib Dry Rub Recipe

 - After you’ve made your rub, remove 1 Tablespoon and set it aside to use in your barbecue sauce later.
 Then pat the meat dry and rub the spices all over the rack of ribs.
 You really want to massage it into the meat to make sure the spices get into all the crevices!